 The first step was prepping the freezer for painting.
-In order for the final chalkboard paint to adhere to the surface, I needed to sand the crap out of the freezer.
+For the final chalkboard paint to adhere to the surface, I needed to sand the crap out of the freezer.
 And then, add a good layer of primer.
-These steps are key or else I would’ve had paint rubbing off every time I touched it.
+These steps are key, or else I would’ve had paint rubbing off every time I touched it.

-I followed this guide from Little House on The Corner when it came to painting the freezer.
+I followed this guide from Little House on The Corner when painting the freezer.
 It was really helpful.